Ambient Art Culture

 After the revision period, authors submit a new version of the paper which undergoes a second review.
 During this review, shepherds verify that the authors have addressed the issues raised by reviewers and make a final decision about the paper’s acceptance or rejection.
 In addition to addressing the issues raised in the review, authors must ensure that their paper and any supporting materials are correctly uploaded by the corresponding due date.

-Authors may expect to receive the final decision about their paper by mid-May 2023.
+Authors may expect to receive the final decision about their paper by late April 2024.

 Upon Final Acceptance